25 Washington, DC Travel Tips to Avoid Missing Out

 Mount Vernon, George Washington Estate near Washington, DC in Virginia.

 George Washington was not only the first US president, he was also the general who led American revolutionaries into battle, ultimately defeating England for independence.
 His former estate at Mount Vernon is 18 miles (30km) across the Potomac River from Washington, DC.
-Get a glimpse into American life from centuries ago and also learn about the history of the slaves who worked there.
+Get a glimpse into American life from centuries ago while learning about the history of the slaves who worked there.

 The tombs of both George and Martha Washington are located on the Mount Vernon estate.
-There’s also a distillery and gristmill.
+There is also a distillery and gristmill.

-Hop on hop off bus tours are a good idea to quickly see many of the highlights.
+Hop on hop off bus tours are a great idea to quickly tick many Washington, DC highlights off your list.
 The Washington, DC Hop On Hop Off Tour starts at $49.95.
+The route covers many of the city’s top attractions, including the White House, Lincoln Memorial, the Washington Monument, and more.

 Go Zip-lining at the Adventure Park at Sandy Spring